dominiqu-gabioud/cloudio-documentation/1_Introduction.md

 - **Field devices** connected to "things".
 - **Communication networks** connecting field devices to the cloud, possibly through intermediate gateways.
-- **Databases** storing:
-	- the current state and status of the IoT world,
-	- the access rights (see below), and
+- **Databases** storing the current state and status of the IoT world, historical values and the access rights needed to enforce privacy rules.
-	- historical values.
 - **Applications** which are processing field data and possibly also controlling field devices.
 - **Users**: persons or entities (e.g. companies) owning field devices and granting applications read / write access to their field devices.